5 Facts about Military Challenge Coins You Didn't Know

 5. They commemorate civilian events as well

 Some organizations use challenge coins to commemorate civilian events that are significant to them.
-For example, if someone has been promoted or accomplished a major achievement in their job, then having a challenge coin created would be an excellent way for the group or organization to give the individual or group recognition for their accomplishments.
+For example, if someone has been promoted or accomplished a major achievement in their job, creating a challenge coin would be an excellent way for the group or organization to give the individual or group recognition for their accomplishments.

-Because of their popularity, there will always be a demand for these kinds of coins from organizations and companies.
+Because of their popularity, organizations and companies will always demand these coins.
 They will show how much value the organization places on employees.
 It can also help with team building because having a challenge coin awarded gives an opportunity for everyone to come together and bond over the experience.

 Share.